NEW IDEAS OPEN DOORS.

-In small towns, filling a community need sometimes means thinking differently.
-For Dr. Ryan Kauffman andhis brother / business partner, that meant turning medical care — one the largest established industries in the nation — into a model that served small town residents in a way that was truly needed.
-Rather than following the typical medical practice model that requires high overhead and expensive health insurance premiums, Dr. Kauffman’s practice would offer primary care services for a low base monthly fee, providing dedicated, affordable care for our small town’s residents.
+In small towns, filling a community’s needs sometimes means thinking differently.
+For this particular location, that meant turning medical care — one the largest established industries in the nation — into a model that served smalltown residents in a way that was truly needed.
+Rather than following the typical medical practice model that requires high overhead and expensive health insurance premiums, Hickory Medical Direct Primary Care would offer primary care services for a low monthly fee, providing dedicated, affordable care for our small town’s residents.

-By considering a completely different tenant type, we were able to help a small business fill a need in our community in a very personal way, while still gaining the foot traffic numbers we were hoping for.
-We, in collaboration with our architect and engineers, moved forward with a design-build process with the Kauffmans working one-on-one with them to design and convert the open space into a medical facility.
+At Small Nation, part of our development process includes asking two cornerstone questions: “ What is this building’s highest and best use?”
+And “What tenants will immediately add value to the downtown and cause an increase in traffic?”
+Hickory Medical answered both questions.
+By considering a completely different tenant type, we were able to help a small business fill a need in our community in a very personal way while still gaining the foot traffic numbers we were hoping for.
+We, in collaboration with our architect, engineers, and the physicians, moved forward with a design-build process to design and convert the open space into a medical facility.

-The renovation of the building included conversion of the open space into a lobby/office area and four private patient rooms requiring plumbing for wash sinks.
-At the same time, we converted the vacant second floor into a spacious loft apartment, which required installation of new interior stairs to the upper floor to allow for two means of egress, as well as additional structure support and a full HVAC redesign for both units.
+The renovation of the building included the conversion of the open space into a lobby/office area and four private patient rooms requiring plumbing for wash sinks.
+At the same time, we converted the vacant second floor into a spacious loft apartment, which required the installation of new interior stairs to the upper floor to allow for two means of egress, as well as additional structure support and a full HVAC redesign for both units.
 Redevelopment of the building took four months, with a $275,000 total renovation budget.
 The addition of the loft apartment brings in $1,250.00 in additional monthly rental revenue for the project.

+In 2021, Marie Barth, APRN-CNP and her husband took over Hickory Medical, bringing on Tara Klofta, APRN-CNP soon following.
 Hickory Medical Direct Primary Care is one of the first practices of its kind in the state of Ohio.

 Their practice provides highly personalized, focused care to patients who otherwise might not be able to afford the services they need through larger providers.
-Affordable health care is imperative everywhere, especially in small towns where many folks are self employed or do not have access
+Affordable health care is imperative everywhere, especially in small towns where many folks are self-employed or do not have access